Plumbing

 Replace Your Water Pressure Regulator

 If you have a faulty or old pressure regulator, it could lead to low water pressure throughout your home.
-A pressure regulator is a small valve on your home’s main water line that regulates the pressure of the water enting your house.
+A pressure regulator is a small valve on your home’s main water line that regulates the pressure of the water entering your house.

-Depending on your water set up, a water pressure regulator ensures that the water coming in from the city or a well is at an appropriate level for your household.
+Depending on your water setup, a water pressure regulator ensures that the water coming in from the city or a well is at an appropriate level for your household.

 Remove Any Mineral Buildup In Your Pipes

 Another way to increase the water pressure in your home is by cleaning out your pipes of any debris or mineral buildup.
-While large debris in your house’s water pipes is quite rare, mineral buildup in older homes is quite common and often easy to fix.
+While large debris in your house’s water pipes is rare, mineral buildup in older homes is quite common and often easy to fix.

 If left untreated for a long time, minerals can build up in your pipes and shrink the diameter of the inside of the line so much that nearly no water can make it through.

-In many cases where the mineral buildup is too much, it’s often easier and more efficient to call a plumber to replace the section of pipe affected.
+When the mineral buildup is too much, it’s often easier and more efficient to call a plumber to replace the section of pipe affected.

 Install a Water Pressure Booster